percona/pmm/docs/details/dashboards/dashboard-mysql-replication-summary.md

 This metric shows the number of seconds the secondary host is delayed in replication applying events compared to when the primary host applied them, denoted by the `Seconds_Behind_Master` value, and only applies to a secondary host.

-Since the replication process applies the data modifications on the secondary asyncronously, it could happen that the secondary replicates events after some time.
+Since the replication process applies the data modifications on the secondary asynchronously, it could happen that the secondary replicates events after some time.
 The main reasons are:

 * **Network round trip time** - high latency links will lead to non-zero replication lag values.